iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

     * Required : A function that prints the n times table, starting with 0.
     * Expected Results : If n is greater than 15 or less than 0 the function should not print anything.

-> 💬 *Quote : Quote by Ralph Waldo Emerson : “The world looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself.”*
+> 💬 *Quote : Ralph Waldo Emerson : “The world looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself.”*

 <br>